-The Office of the Graduate and Undergraduate Programs is a division of the Office of the Vice Chancellor for Academic Affairs.
+The Office of the Vice Provost for Research and Graduate Studies is a division of the Office of the Provost.

-The office is responsible for academicrelated matters and for facilitating the activities of the Office of Research and the Faculty Development Center.
+The office is responsible for graduate academic-related matters and for facilitating the activities of the Office of Research.

-Office of Graduate and Undergraduate Programs American University of Sharjah P.O.
-Box: 26666, Sharjah, UAE Tel: +(971) 6 515 2281 Fax: +(971) 6 515 2050 gup@aus.edu
+Office of the Vice Provost for Research and Graduate Studies American University of Sharjah PO Box 26666, Sharjah, UAE Tel +971 6 515 4024 Fax +971 6 515 4025 vprgs@aus.edu

-2.0 Graduate Program Council and the Graduate Program Curriculum Committee
+2.0 Graduate Program Committee